-Uttar Pradesh: Bajrang Dal leader among four arrested for cow slaughter to implicate Muslim man
+Uttar Pradesh: Bajrang Dal leader among four arrested for killing cow to implicate Muslim man

 The police had then lodged a first information report against unidentified persons under Uttar Pradesh’s law against cow slaughter.

-The case seemed suspicious as the person who reported the incident to the police said that he did not spot the head of the cow ten minutes before he passed the area, Moradabad Senior Superintendent of Police Hemraj Meena said at a press conference on Thursday.
+The case seemed suspicious as the person who reported the incident to the police said that he had not spotted the head of the cow ten minutes before he passed the area, Moradabad Senior Superintendent of Police Hemraj Meena said at a press conference on Thursday.

-The second incident was reported on January 29, when the police received information of cow slaughtering happening in the forest area of the Chetrampur village.
+The second incident was reported on January 29, when the police received information of a cow being slaughtered in the forest area of the Chetrampur village.
 “This time, a track pant was found from the spot which was lying next to the cow carcasses,” Meena said.
 “It had some cash in the pockets, along with a phone number of one Mehmood written in a diary, and his picture too.
 Police searched Mehmood and interrogated him.”

 The police said Mehmood, on being interrogated, said he had an enmity with some people from his village.
 “He also took names of Shahabuddin and Jamshed and alleged that they took the help of Bishnoi, Rajiv Chaudhary and Raman Chaudhary to send him to jail,” the senior superintendent of police said.